Login with Patreon

 Many looked scarred, dispirited, but not out of place in the forest.
 A third looked savage to the point of being dangerous, and a man with a grey mane saw her and gave her a wide, toothy smirk.

-She had seen it on wanted posters before.
+Juno recognised that face—she had seen it on an old wanted poster before.
+Fenrir Greyback.

 Swallowing, she retreated into her tent.
 A weak witch who had lost her magic had no chance to escape a camp of werewolves.